Go to Dashboard > Applications > APIs, and select + Create API.

-Provide the following information for your API:
+Provide the following information for your API, and select Create:

 Field Description Name A friendly name for the API.
 Does not affect any functionality.
 Identifier A unique identifier for the API.
 Auth0 recommends using a URL.
 Auth0 does differentiate between URLs that include the last forward slash.
 For example,

 https://example.com/are two different identifiers.
 The URL does not have to be a publicly available URL.
 Auth0 will not call your API.
 This value cannot be modified afterwards.

 Signing Algorithm The algorithm to sign the tokens with.
 The available values are HS256 and RS256.
 When selecting RS256 the token will be signed with the tenant's private key.